Open-Box/symfony2-ansible-deploy/README.md

 The long story
 --------------

-The project is an [Ansible](http://www.ansible.com/) playbook to easily deploy [Symfony2](http://symfony.com/) apps, it takes inspiration from some projects hat you can find on the net, our main credits go to [servergrove/ansible-symfony2](https://github.com/servergrove/ansible-symfony2).
+The project is an [Ansible](http://www.ansible.com/) playbook to easily deploy [Symfony2](http://symfony.com/) apps, it takes inspiration from some projects that you can find on the net, our main credits go to [servergrove/ansible-symfony2](https://github.com/servergrove/ansible-symfony2).

 We made this playbook to playbook fit our needs, specifically the main features are: